ramonleber/Bosch-XDK-Sensordata-Stream-To-SAP-Business-App/README.md

 ## 2.Bosch XDK SAP Connector

+To make the Bosch XDK run do the following steps:
+* Download and install the XDK Workbench
+* Create a new C++ project
+* clone my code from this repo
+* enter your network details, hostname and port of your REST API endpoint which is listening to the sensordata
+* build code and flash the XDK
+* the sensor sends now every second a post request with a "true" if the lightsensor is covered and a "false" if not

 I used the Bosch XDK to stream sensordata to an SAP business application.
 In my simple proof of concept it detects if a bin or a container is full and needs to get cleared.

-To see, how to build the corresponding SAP business application, check my blog post: \
+To see, how to build or just download and run the corresponding SAP business application, check my blog post: \
 https://blogs.sap.com/?p=1365029&preview=true